PeterCamilleri/mini_term/README.md

 This code started out its life buried deep within the code of the mini readline gem where it helped that gem do its job.
 A while ago it was realized that the services provided where invaluable for a much wider range of development.
+I was increasingly frustrated by my need to "go-around" mini readline to get at some of its lower level features.
+When that happens it is a clear sign that a gem is doing too much and has too many responsibilities.

-That's why this functionality was split out into the mini term gem contained in this code repository.
+That's why the low level terminal functionality was split out into the mini term gem contained in this code repository.
 At the same time, the lessons learned from the earlier version of the code have been applied to make this code better and also not any more incompatible than needed.
 Since mini readline was the only "user" of the old code, moving out in some new directions should not pose a migration issue except for me.

 WIP